Bedrock-OSS/bedrock-wiki/docs/guide/custom-item.md

 ### Item Name

 The last thing to add is a nice name to your item.
-Currently it will look like `item.wiki:ectoplasm.name`.
+Currently it will look like `item.wiki:ectoplasm`.
 This is the lang-code your item name and is used to allow for localisation.
 To set it, we just have to define it in our `.lang` files.